binbashz/linuxCtest/javascript-stuff/README.md

-hi im your friend java, de king of the dom
+hi im your friend javascript, de king of the dom